Zoran Luledzija

 Language is a complex system of communication that allows individuals to convey ideas, thoughts, and emotions through symbols, sounds, and gestures.
 It is an essential tool for human interaction, enabling people to collaborate, learn, and express themselves.
 Languages come in many forms, including spoken, written, and signed varieties.

-To facilitate clear identification and classification, languages are assigned codes according to international standards.
+To facilitate clear identification and classification of languages, international standards have been established, assigning unique codes to nearly all languages in use today.
 The most widely used system for language representation is the ISO 639 series of standards, which provide two- and three-letter codes for languages.
 ISO 639-1 is the most common, consisting of two-letter codes that represent languages in a concise and easily recognizable format.
 For instance, "en" stands for English, "es" for Spanish, and "zh" for Chinese.
 These codes are instrumental in various applications, such as software localization and international communication, allowing for a standardized way to reference languages across different platforms and systems.

 What is locale?